KOSASIH/gns-interstellar/README.md

 `python train.py`

 This will train the network using the default settings.
-You can modify the settings in the train.py file.For more information, refer to the Training Guide.
+You can modify the settings in the train.py file.For more information, refer to the [Training Guide](training_guide.md)